k2zylstra/sequence_overlap/README.md

 ### check_prob_bistring.py

 This file is used for getting the probability that a sub string of size "x" will occur in a string.
 It does this empirically, by generating all possible strings of a set size and then counting which strings have the substring.
 This can take too long if the string sizes are too large, though.

+### gen_rnd_data.py

+This file was meant for the BITS_base.py and BITS_succinct1.py files.
+It generates random start and stop values that the BITS algorithm can work on.